New Jersey Online Gambling Nets Close to $100 Million in MayCommercial Content | 21+ | T&Cs Apply

 As far as the biggest increase in online revenue as compared to May, 2019, the Hard Rock topped the list at plus 20 percent.
 The smallest NJ online casino site based on total revenue is Ocean Casino.
 This was the only site that posted a decrease in casino revenue (-7.7%) as compared to May of last year.

 Two of the biggest contributors to May’s online sports betting revenue were NASCAR Cup Series races and UFC fights.
 TV networks such as ESPN+ broadcasted the events and the $10 million in total revenue was four times as much as April’s figure.
 With more sports back on the board for June such as the PGA Tour and several international soccer leagues, revenue should increase again across all the NJ online sportsbook sites.

-Since opening its first sportsbook in June of 2018, overall sports betting business in New Jersey has been booming.
-The state now rivals Nevada as the biggest sports betting state in the country.
+Since opening its first sportsbook in June of 2018, the overall sports betting business in New Jersey has been booming.
+The state now rivals Nevada sports betting as the biggest wagering state in the country.
 A strong commitment to building a network of online sports betting sites is obviously paying off.
-This is despite the overall dire situation in the entire sports book industry over the past few months.
+This is despite the overall dire situation in the entire sportsbook industry over the past few months.